raul23/Darth-Vader-RPi/docs/main_config.rst

 ``gpio_channels`` lists GPIO channel objects with the following properties:

-   - ``channel_id``: this property should **not be modified** because it is used to identify the GPIO channels between them
+   - ``channel_id``: this property should **not be modified** because it is used to uniquely identify the GPIO channels
    - ``channel_name``: channel name that will be displayed in the terminal along with the LED symbol.
 By default, the channel number is displayed if ``channel_name`` is not given